 There are lots of piano players offering to accompany you.
 Here is a check list to consider:

 Good player - obviously fundamental.
 I'm not Martha Argerich or Marc-André Hamelin, but I can play to a good enough standard to get favourable comment from colleagues, critics and audience at any venue.
-Judge for yourself - samples available under the 'Audio' and 'Videos' tabs above.
+Judge for yourself - samples are available under the 'Audio' and 'Videos' tabs above.

 Good accompanist - quite separate from actual piano-playing ability, an accompanist must be sensitive to what the other(s) in the partnership might do, and react suitably to it.
 I believe I'm very good at this and my high proportion of repeat bookings suggests I'm not deluding myself.